 2 Letters or Recommendation

 You can also upload additional documentation regarding nursing capstone project, research project, performance improvement projects you have lead and/or participated in.

 What should I include in my cover letter?

-What if I don’t have all of the required documents by the application submission deadline?
+What if I do not have all of the required documents ready by the end of the submission deadline?